-- Antarctica is considered a desert despite the fact that it holds 70% of the fresh water on Earth.
+- Antarctica has considered a desert even though it holds 70% of the fresh water on Earth.

 - Some areas of Antarctica are so identical to the areas on Mars that they have been used by NASA for testing space equipment.